-- Tissue injury and repair theory is one put forth and widely accepted risk for causing adenomyosis.
+- Tissue injury and repair theory are one put forth and widely accepted risk for causing adenomyosis.
 It states that any damage or injury to the uterine area induces micro-injury.
 This micro-injury in the endometrial-myometrial surface stimulates estrogen to heal it.
-This again increases the uterine peristalsis.
+This again increases uterine peristalsis.
 Iatrogenic injuries also result in adenomyosis.

 Diagnosis of Adenomyosis:

 A tissue sample or a biopsy of the uterus tissue is taken after a hysterectomy.
 They are taken out by laparoscopic procedures through the vagina and cervix.
 Invasions of endometrial tissues in the biopsy will establish adenomyosis.
 Transvaginal ultrasonography involves a visualization from the vagina to the peritoneal cavity evaluating any damages and injuries, breakages and bleeding from within.
 It is considered 85 percent specific in detecting adenomyosis.

 For the most accuracy, magnetic resonance imaging is done to diagnose adenomyosis clearly.

 NSAIDs reduce pain and ease inflammation.
 Naproxen and ibuprofen are given to relieve the pain caused.
 However, they are used in combination with other drugs to ease the pain.
 They mainly function to inhibit prostaglandins that cause heavy bleeding.